Hans-Georg von Seidel

-Hans-Georg von Seidel (11 November 1891 – 10 November 1955) was a German military leader who served in the German Army during World War I and in the Luftwaffe (German Air Force) during World War II.
-Seidel was promoted to the rank of General der Flieger (General of the Aviators).
+Ludwig Karl Hans-Georg Seidel, as of 1909 von Seidel (11 November 1891 – 10 November 1955), was a German officer who served in the German Army during World War I and in the Luftwaffe (German Air Force) during World War II.
+Von Seidel was promoted to the rank of General der Flieger (General of the Aviators).

-Seidel served for most of World War II as the head of German Air Force organization, armament, maintenance, and supply.
+General von Seidel served for most of World War II as the head of German Air Force organization, armament, maintenance, and supply.
 He was a practical realist who distanced himself from his idealist boss Hans Jeschonnek, Luftwaffe Chief of Staff, an unquestioning follower of Adolf Hitler.
-Seidel attempted to implement the expansive German war plans but suffered from heavy combat losses of materiel and men.
-After the war, Seidel was chosen leader of the high-ranking prisoners of war at Island Farm.
+Von Seidel attempted to implement the expansive German war plans but suffered from heavy combat losses of materiel and men.
+After the war, von Seidel was chosen leader of the high-ranking prisoners of war at Island Farm.

-Early career
+Life

-Hans-Georg von Seidel was born in the farming village of Diedersdorf in the county of Lebus, a rural district in the Province of Brandenburg, Kingdom of Prussia, on 11 November 1891.
-Seidel joined the German Army in Prussia in 1910 and was promoted to the rank of lieutenant in 1911.
+Hans-Georg von Seidel was born at his father's estate in the farming village of Diedersdorf in the county of Lebus, a rural district in the Province of Brandenburg, Kingdom of Prussia, on 11 November 1891.
+Seidel joined the cavalry of the Prussian Army on 18 March 1910, served with the 1st Life Hussar Regiment, was promoted to the rank of 2nd lieutenant in 1911 and transferred to the Hussar Regiment “Emperor Nicholas II of Russia” (1st Westphalian) No. 8 on 1 October 1913.
 He served as an officer in the German Army during World War I, and left the service in 1920 as a captain of cavalry.

+He managed his father's estate and served as chairman of the district equestrian association and of the Königsberg-Lebus agricultural cooperative in Frankfurt an der Oder.
+During this period, he was also a local group and company leader in the Stahlhelmbund, as well as an SA-Sturmbannführer in the mounted SA (Reiter-SA).
+From his father's estates he inherited in 1933 the 368 hectare Ober-Görsdorf estate, grouped together as a town in Görsdorf, near Diedersdorf.
+The estate was later maintained by a estate manager.

-In 1934, Seidel was called to serve in the military: this time in the Air Ministry with a promotion to major.
+On 1 May 1934, von Seidel returned to military service: this time in the Air Ministry with a promotion to major.
 Not yet a pilot, Seidel was detached in August 1935 to the flying school at Braunschweig to take the aerial observer course and the pilot course.
 He then attended the Kampffliegerschule (bomber flying school) at Jüterbog where he learned to fly multi-engine aircraft.
-At the end of 1935, Seidel was posted to the General Staff of the German Air Force at the Air Ministry where he served as a department chief, and was soon promoted to lieutenant colonel.
+At the end of 1935, Seidel was posted to the General Staff of the German Air Force at the Air Ministry where he served as a department chief, and was promoted to lieutenant colonel on 20 April 1936.

 In March 1937, Seidel accepted the command of an air group, Aufklärungsgruppe 12 (Reconnaissance Group 12) and was simultaneously given command of the group's airfield at Stargard-Klützow.